UoBBadders/UoBBadders.github.io/EDITME/squadsandcoaches.md

 # Performance Squad and BUCS teams

-The performance squad is made up of around 30 players who train 4 times per week and compete for spots within the 2 Men’s and 1 Ladies’ BUCS teams.
+The performance squad is made up of around 30 players who train 4 times per week and compete for spots within the 3 Men’s and 2 Ladies’ BUCS teams, as well 2 teams that compete in a singles league around Bristol.
 The players selected into this squad receive professional coaching from our two coaches at least once per week.

 ### Training